 If you are listed because violence perpetrated by another person resulted in having to break the lease, damage to the premises or unpaid rent etc. you can apply for removal.
-Apply to the Tribunal under section 461 (Application to tribunal about incorrect or unjust listing), naming the listing person/agent and the database company as respondents and providing evidence of the tenancy situation and the listing
+You may make an application to the Tribunal about an inaccurate, incomplete, ambiguous or out of date listing.
+Apply to the Tribunal under section 461 (Application to tribunal about personal information listed), naming the listing person/agent and the database company as respondents and providing evidence of the tenancy situation and a copy of the listing.